alr621/Getting-and-Cleaning-Data-Project/README.md

 7.
 Ceating the tidy data set with the average of each variable for each activity and each subject

-Approach:
-•making the merged data long.
-•calculating the average of each variable for each activity and each subject.
-•creating the final tidy data set by dividing the single measurement variable into seperate individual variables.
+Approach: making the merged data long, calculating the average of each variable for each activity and each subject, creating the final tidy data set by dividing the single measurement variable into seperate individual variables.

 Code:
 subdata<-melt(mergedData2,id.vars=c("subject_id","activity"),